 Bicycle Accident Settlements

-You may be able to negotiate a bicycle accident settlement with your accident benefits insurer based on your medical rehabilitation needs and, if entitled, income replacement benefits.
-Your lawyer will assess, through an examination of medical records and expert medical / rehabilitation specialist opinion, your prognosis and recommendations for medical rehabilitation in determining a reasonable bike accident settlement of accident benefits.
+You might be able to negotiate a bicycle accident settlement with your accident benefits insurer, taking into account your medical rehabilitation requirements and, if applicable, income replacement benefits.
+Your lawyer will evaluate your situation by reviewing medical records and consulting with expert medical and rehabilitation specialists.
+This assessment helps determine your prognosis and the necessary medical rehabilitation, which will guide the process of arriving at a fair settlement for your bicycle accident benefits.

-• Income replacement benefits – $400.00 per week, up to age 65, after which your benefit will decrease (one week waiting period)
+- Income replacement benefits – $400.00 per week, available until age 65, after which the benefit amount will decrease (subject to a one-week waiting period).

-• Non-catastrophic and non-minor injury medical rehabilitation and attendant care benefits – $65,000.00 for five years post-accident
+- Non-catastrophic and non-minor injury medical rehabilitation and attendant care benefits – Up to $65,000.00 for five years post-accident.

-• Catastrophic impairment medical rehabilitation and attendant care benefits – $1,000,000.00 for life
+- Catastrophic impairment medical rehabilitation and attendant care benefits – Up to $1,000,000.00 for life.

 Accident benefits for bicycle accident insurance settlements do not consider fault for the collision.